jaydm/gcCourseProject/CodeBook.md

     This is the average of the original fBodyGyro.std().Y from the original source data for each activity/subject combination.

 - frequency.body.gyro.standard.deviation.z

+    This is the average of the original fBodyGyro.std().Z from the original source data for each activity/subject combination.

 - frequency.body.acceleration.magnitude.mean

+    This is the average of the original fBodyAccMag.mean() from the original source data for each activity/subject combination.

 - frequency.body.acceleration.magnitude.standard.deviation

+    This is the average of the original fBodyAccMag.std() from the original source data for each activity/subject combination.

 - frequency.body.acceleration.jerk.magnitude.mean

     This is the average of the original fBodyBodyAccJerkMag.mean() from the original source data for each activity/subject combination.
 The original data column had a type including the word 'Body' twice.